mnyorba/astro-starter/README.md

 -   **Content Collections**: Type-safe and organized content for your blog.
 -   **Automatic Sitemap**: `@astrojs/sitemap` is configured to generate a sitemap on build.
 -   **Custom Base URL Handling**: A custom remark plugin ensures that all asset paths work correctly, even when deploying to a subfolder.
+-   **Pagination for Blog**: Built-in SEO-friendly pagination for blog posts with customizable navigation.
+-   **Localization**: Global locale and date formatting settings for easy adaptation to your language and region.
+-   **Google Analytics & Tag Manager via Partytown**: Easily connect Google Analytics or GTM using the [@astrojs/partytown](https://docs.astro.build/en/guides/integrations-guide/partytown/) integration for optimal performance.
 -   **Prettier**: Code formatter is set up with plugins for Astro and Tailwind CSS for consistent code style.
 -   **GitHub Actions CI/CD**: A pre-configured workflow to build and deploy your site to GitHub Pages.
--   **Google Analytics & Tag Manager via Partytown**: Easily connect Google Analytics or GTM using the [@astrojs/partytown](https://docs.astro.build/en/guides/integrations-guide/partytown/) integration for optimal performance.

 ## 🚀 Getting Started